What's on in Barcelona

 A visit to the Barça museum includes a look inside the stadium itself, one the world's biggest.

-Espanyol [website], Barcelona's "other" first division side play in a new stadium out in Cornellà (to get there, take the FGC train line from Plaza Espanya and get off at either Cornellà-Riera or Almeda).
+Espanyol [website], Barcelona's "other" first division side play in their new stadium out in Cornellà (to get there, take the FGC train line from Plaza Espanya and get off at either Cornellà-Riera or Almeda).

 For utterly one-eyed reporting, see our Newspapers page.